PowerShell/DscResource.Tests/README.md

   paths which will be searched for PowerShell modules files (.psm1) to be used for evaluating code coverage
   ([issue #114](https://github.com/PowerShell/DscResource.Tests/issues/114)).
+- The Modules folder, in the resource module root path, was added as a default path to be searched for PowerShell modules files (.psm1) to be used for evaluating code coverage.

 ### 0.2.0.0